 - I. School district employees shall not solicit support for any political candidate, partisan or non-partisan, during regular work hours. - II.
+Prohibited activities for School District employees during regular work hours or at School District-sponsored or school-sponsored events beyond regular work hours to which a School District employee is assigned to work shall include, but not be limited to, campaigning for candidates, seeking support for ballot measures, requesting signatures for politically-based petitions, distributing political literature, displaying political signage, and other similar activities that promote a particular political position pursuant to the School District employee's official duties. - III.
+This policy applies to employees and does not apply to activities related to student government such as student-led campaigns for Senior Class President, etc. - IV.
 A School district employee who offers himself/herself as a candidate for public office shall notify the Superintendent immediately upon qualifying for election.
 He/she shall conduct his/her campaign so as not to interfere with his/her responsibilities. - A. Such candidate shall adhere strictly to Florida Statutes governing political activity on the part of public officials and public employees. - B. A successful candidate for an office requiring a part-time responsibility shall report immediately to the Superintendent after the election and thereafter, when deemed necessary by the Superintendent or School Board, to evaluate the compatibility of the dual responsibility and the need for personal leave without pay.